ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message (see {{aggregation-step-skew-recovery}}).
 Otherwise, if the step is incorrect, the Helper MUST abort with error `stepMismatch`.

-If the Helper finds the `AggregationJobContinueReq` to be valid, it immediately responds with HTTP status 202 Accepted.
-The Helper is now ready to continue preparation for the aggregation job, asynchronously from any further requests from the Leader.
+If the Helper finds the `AggregationJobContinueReq` to be valid, it MAY immediately respond with HTTP status 202 Accepted, and perform preparation for the aggregation job asynchronously from any further requests from the Leader.

 Let `inbound` denote the payload of the prep step.
 For each report, the Helper computes the following: